a) Membership is open for Male amateur golfers who are 50 and older (the applicant must turn 50 at any time during the calendar year.)

 e) All putts must be holed out.

-f) Players with a handicaps under 30 will hit from White Tees.
+f) Players with a handicap under 30 will hit from White Tees, unless combo tees have been designated.

 g) If you are 80 years of age or 30+ handicaps you may hit from the forward or Red Tees.
-Golfers who are over 80 playing from forward tees will still compete in your current handicap flight.
+If you have a chronic medical condition that has been approved by NNSGC board member, you may also play from forward tees.
+Medical exceptions can be subject to re-assessed by Board member and can be withdrawn.
+Golfers who are playing from forward tees will still compete in your current handicap flight.

 DRESS CODE POLICY: